odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 * don't have the time or want to take the risk to decide which component to use
 * don't want to learn something new, like the PSR interfaces and middleware concept
 * don't feel safe enough in terms of web security
+* want to install tons of IDE plugins to make your framework usable

 ## Community